nser77/wsrep-keepalived/README.md

 This PoC helps you to simply use a quorum consensus approach with `wsrep` (GALERA) and `keepalived`.

-With `keepalived 2.0.0+` you can use the `track_file` function instead of `track_script` which allows a more faster convergence; in that case, `keepalived` will automatically detect the machine state of `wsrep` by reading such file content; for mor informations see [this example](examples/keepalived-2.0.0+.conf) or `keepalived`'s documentation.
+## wsrep
 [SST](https://galeracluster.com/library/documentation/sst.html) is a very important component of GALERA and you should keep it in mind when deploying a new cluster.
 There are different types of SST (logical and physical), but the most important thing is which one blocks the Donor. `wsrep` helps you with the option [`wsrep_sst_donor_rejects_queries`](https://galeracluster.com/library/documentation/mysql-wsrep-options.html#wsrep-sst-donor-rejects-queries) but this is not enough, you must select the right backend.

+## keepalived
+With `keepalived 2.0.0+` you can use the `track_file` function instead of `track_script` which allows a more faster convergence; in that case, `keepalived` will automatically detect the machine state of `wsrep` by reading such file content; for mor informations see [this example](examples/keepalived-2.0.0+.conf) or `keepalived`'s documentation.

+Starting with commit `6f9ace3c`, keepalived introduced microsecond timers in `track_script`; this adjustment allows a fine-grained configuration with VRRRP instances.

 ## Useful links
  - [codership/galera] - [state-transfers](https://galeracluster.com/library/documentation/state-transfer.html)